eksa-arifa/Assignment-2-stage-2-Samsung-innovation-campus---Bocah-Digital/readme.md

 ## License

-This project is licensed under the MIT License - see LICENSE for more details.
+This project is licensed under the MIT License - see <a href="./LICENSE">LICENSE</a> for more details.